top of page

 Description

-Kara is a bay area organization that helps individuals find appropriate grief counseling.
-Their focus is grieving from a death.
+Kara is a bay area non-profit organization that provides grief support to those who are grieving a death or managing terminal illness (their own or another).
+They have been serving the bay area for more than 50 years.
+Their team provides a wide range of services for children, teens, adults, families, caregivers/first responders and organizations/schools.
 Their services are free to the individual (except for 1-on-1 counseling which fees are on a sliding scale).
 Consultations, peer-to-peer, group sessions, and emergency grief counseling for organizations are all free.
+Services are both in person and telehealth (phone or video meetings).
+Serivces are also available in Spanish.

 What to Expect